SharonLK/fearc/README.md

 # FEARC

-This fierce projects aims to help people around the world to work on their fitness in an enjoyable matter with their friends.
+This fierce project aims to help people around the world to work on their fitness in an enjoyable matter with their friends.

 Despite being quite simple, the **Fitness & Entertainment AR Console**